Department of Apurímac: Festivities

 January 1 through 6 feature New Year's celebrations in Andahuaylas.
 During this period the Baja de Negros (dancers disguised as black men) is celebrated.
 There is entertainment of all sorts, especially religious folklore.

 February is celebrated with Carnivals.
 The whole town fills the streets to participate in La Yunsa.
 It is the only opportunity in which Apurímac shows all its folklore, with disguised groups dancing through all quarters.
 In Andahuaylas, women and men dance in groups day and night.
 In Grau, bullfights are organized, and the day before, the torril velacuy or velada de toros takes place to drive away evil spirits and avoid any harm to the toreros.
 In Aymaraes, a sling tournament between several districts takes place, a kind of duel, at times typically leaving several participants wounded.

 May 13.
 Fiesta de la Virgen de Fátima.
-A great demonstration of folklore, specially music and dance.
+A great demonstration of folklore, especially music and dance.
 Numerous musical groups arrive to Grau to show their arts.

 June 24.
 Farm Products and Livestock Fair in Pachaconas (Antabamba), where the best products of the region are exhibited.
 A majordomo, called Carguyoc, is in charge of entertaining the guests.

 July 28.
 Yawar Fiesta ("blood festival") in Andahuaylas.
 A special bullfight in which a condor is tied to the back of the bull.
 In its efforts to release itself from the back of the bull, the condor wounds the bull.
 The bull is then killed by the condor, or by the villagers.
 The condor is released after the fiesta.
 Also, there are cockfights and the traditional ride to the lake Paqucha, for good trout fishing.

 August 15.
 Fiesta de la Virgen de la Asunción.
 The people of Grau crowd the streets to take part in processions and prayers.
 Simultaneously, the tinka or branding of the cattle takes place.
 In Cotabambas, the festivity is celebrated with the Yawar Fiesta.

 September 8.
 Fiesta de Nuestra Señora de Cocharcas.
 This Marian advocation is also known as Machacha Cocharcas and is one of the most adored in Apurimac and throughout Peru since the sixteenth century.

 September 24.
 Fiesta de Nuestra Señora de las Mercedes.
 The whole town of Antabamba is invited to dance, drink, eat or to the bullfights and horse racing.

 October 7.
 Fiesta de la Virgen del Rosario.
 Everyone in Abancay takes part.
 There are processions and fireworks.
 The alferado or majordomo is responsible for the expenses of the feast.

 November 3.
 The anniversary of the city of Abancay.
 Celebrated with several sports, folklore and social activities.
 Also, cockfights and bullfights.

 December 8.
 Fiesta de la Virgen de la Concepción.
 In Cotabambas, dancing is featured in the main square during three or four nights, before and after the celebrations.

 December 25.
 During Christmas Eve and Christmas, the people of Cotabambas go out to dance in the streets together with disguised dancers.
 Large crowds salute the Holy Child in adoration with songs and prayers.
 There are also processions, fireworks and banquets with typical food.